 The Big C. Very few people in this world would say they have minimal connection to that horrible disease.
 Everyone has a cancer story within their immediate circle.
 There are so many types and so many different kinds of people with all kinds of different backgrounds that end up with cancer.
 The weak, the strong, and the average all end up with cancer fairly equally.
 Everyone of every race has similar odds to end up on chemo.

 Let’s not be untruthful, though.
-There are certain risk factors that make cancer more likely, like family history, like smoking, like pre-existing conditions, like adverse working or living conditions (i.e. coal mining, asbestos, mold, contaminated drinking water).
+There are certain risk factors that make cancer more likely, like family history, smoking, and pre-existing conditions, like adverse working or living conditions (i.e. coal mining, asbestos, mold, contaminated drinking water).
 Of course, some are more likely than others to come down with it at some point.

 But perhaps more terrifying than the disease itself is that it’s still so random.
-In my circle of influence, I know of several athletes (four off the top of my head) from my university that have all had or have cancer.
+In my circle of influence, I know of several athletes (four off the top of my head) from my university that has all had or have cancer.
 Only one is over 30 and all were diagnosed early to mid-20s.
 I know of a dear friend of my parents who got it in his mid-40s.
 I’ve had clients of all ages get it over time.
-I had a great uncle die before I was born.
+I had a great-uncle die before I was born.

 Cancer is unfortunately likely to hit you or someone in your immediate circle, and chances are it already has.
 Depending on what data, any one person on earth has between a 1-in-4 and 1-in-3 chance of getting some type of cancer in their lifetime.
 It seems silly to roll the dice on something so serious, but many do it every day.